PDT for Imagery Intelligence

 PDT and recorded lens trails Snail Trails

 Use the real-time PDT lens to perform image exploitation across a large image.
-Turn on the snail trail option to leave a lens trail as well as save and replay previous trails.
+Turn on the snail trail option to leave a lens trail as well as save and replay searched ones.
 In the screenshot at left, the PDT lens has followed a snail trail over multiple ground control points.

 Original satellite image courtesy ©DigitalGlobe.